-A set of selection recommendations will be developed by the NSBRI External Advisory Council (EAC) based on the merit review scores, programmatic balance, and costs.
+The NSBRI User Panel (UP) will review those Step-2 proposals in the fundable range for operational relevance and feasibility.
+A set of selection recommendations will be developed by the NSBRI External Advisory Council (EAC) based on the merit review scores, programmatic balance, recommendations from the UP, and costs.
 These recommendations will be reviewed with NASA prior to selection by the NSBRI Director.